JikoUnderscore/SpriteSheetMaker/README.md

 # SpriteSheatMaker
-A siple python Sprite sheat maker.
+A simple python Sprite sheat maker.

 Made this for my need in one day.